cschlonsok/retropie-moonlight-installer/README.md

-# Theme for Moonlight in EmulationStation
+# Theme for Moonlight Simple Theme in EmulationStation
-This installs the images for Moonlight.
+This installs the images for Moonlight Simple Theme.

 # Installation
 - Download release 1.0